bitcraze/aideck-gap8-examples/docs/test-functions/wifi-streamer.md

 make menuconfig
 ```

 Enter the menu "AI deck example Configuration", use as AP and enter the credentials.
-No requild it
-and flash.
+Now requild it and flash.

 ```shell
 make